ntop/PF_RING/doc/modules/napatech.rst

 Prerequisite
 ------------

 Napatech drivers and SDK installed.
+Latest Napatech SDK is available for download at https://www.napatech.com/downloads/.

 Note: as of PF_RING 6.6 dynamic linking is used and you are able to use any ntanl driver version.